Centre for Communication Governance at NLU delhi

 MAP-AI Activities at the India AI Impact Summit

-Through MAP-AI, GNI and CCG will bring a range of civil society and academic experts to the Impact Summit and create opportunities for them to share their critical perspectives and inputs.
-Drawing on the key pillars and principles articulated by the Government of India for the Impact Summit, the programming will be built around four core themes:
+Through MAP-AI, GNI and CCG brought together a range of civil society and academic experts to the Impact Summit and create opportunities for them to share their critical perspectives and inputs.
+Drawing on the key pillars and principles articulated by the Government of India for the Impact Summit, the programming was built around four core themes:

 For more information, please reach out to: ccginfo@nludelhi.ac.in or info@globalnetworkinitiative.org.